python/devguide/security/policy.rst

   overly long, verbose, or excessive structure (such as headers or tables).
-  Ideally reports should be a few sentences describing the vulnerability and a proof-of-concept script that reproduces the issue and provides a clear indication whether the vulnerability is still present (such as exiting with ``1`` if vulnerable and ``0`` if not vulnerable).
+  Ideally reports should be a few sentences describing the vulnerability and a proof-of-concept script that reproduces the issue and provides a clear indication of whether the vulnerability is still present (such as exiting with ``1`` if vulnerable and ``0`` if not vulnerable).
 * When reporting large numbers or "batches" of vulnerabilities or searching for potential vulnerabilities using an LLM, you as a reporter must